CypRiv/genal/docs/source/workflows.md

 - `top_influential=True` (default): select the `snps_per_page` most influential SNPs (largest change in estimate when removed) and render a single compact figure.
 - `top_influential=False`: paginate all instruments; use `page=N` to select a specific page or `page=None` to render all pages.
 - `snps_per_page`: number of SNPs per page (minimum 5).
+- `use_mrpresso_data=True`: color MR-PRESSO outliers in red (requires `MRpresso()` first).
+When outliers exist, an extra summary row ("MR-PRESSO corrected") is added using the same MR method as the leave-one-out analysis.
+- `methods=["WM", "Egger"]`: add extra overall estimates for the requested methods (computed on all instruments).

 ## 7) Additional capabilities (beyond the core pipeline)